Welcome to the ECE!

 Because no two students are alike, we have set up a personalized study program that offers 1001 possible paths.
 It’s up to you to combine the Majors and Minors with the in-depth options and projects of the school.
 In the Bachelor’s program, you can also juggle between the specializations offered, the projects, the possibility of doing a work-study program or internships, and the possibility of continuing your studies… You build your ideal path.
 What ECE offers you is a professional and human adventure freely chosen in a generalist and high-tech educational framework.

-The strengths of the ECE.
+The forces of the ECE !

 A century-old school.

 The school was founded in 1919 in Paris, under the name ofEcole Centrale de TSF (Wireless Telegraphy), in the aftermath of the First World War, under the impetus of a young naval officer, Eugène Poirot.

 The former radio operator, a visionary, took the gamble of opening a school entirely dedicated to the teaching of a technology that was in its infancy at the time, but which he believed to be essential to future means of communication.
 His intuition is confirmed.

 The ECTSF will train battalions of civilian radio operators, for the RTF and then the ORTF, and military operators, who will be sent to all continents, from Oceania to Asia, on land, at sea and in the air.

 In 1939, the television was already being studied and in 1959, the transistor!